Back to Blog

 Post-workout within 30-60 minutes is ideal, but total daily protein matters more than timing.
 I drink mine right after training at places like F45 Tanjong Rhu.
 If you're doing our March workout plans, consistency in protein intake will help with recovery between sessions.

-After testing dozens of budget proteins over 3+ years, here's what I actually keep in my kitchen:
+After years of trying tubs, here's what I actually keep in my kitchen and recommend to friends: